 Car Size

 While small cars might be best for fuel efficiency and minimal blind spots, they also have negative factors to consider.
-If your child is in an accident, smaller cars’ front end crumple more and pose a safety risk during impact.
+If your child is in an accident, the front ends of smaller cars crumple more, posing a safety risk during impact.

-On the flip side, larger cars might not have the best fuel efficiency and have larger blind spots to consider, your teen may be safer in one during an accident.
+Conversely, larger cars might not have the best fuel efficiency and have larger blind spots to consider.
+Your teen may be safer in one during an accident.
 Ideally, a mid-size car might be the best choice for your teenager’s first car.
-Many models available have good gas mileage and offer many of the best safety features.
+Many models have good gas mileage and offer the best safety features.

 Internal capacity.

 Ideally, you need to consider the inside of the car just as much as the outside.
-According to their schooling and jobs, your teen may need quite a bit of room.
-Things to consider are cup holders, places to put books and bags, navigation systems, and comfortable seats.
+According to their schooling and jobs, your teen may need a lot of room.
+Consider cup holders, places to put books and bags, navigation systems, and comfortable seats.

 Availability of additional security systems.